Xavier High School (Appleton, Wisconsin)

-Xavier High School is a private Catholic secondary school in Appleton, Wisconsin, United States, in the Diocese of Green Bay.
+Xavier High School is a private Catholic secondary school in Appleton, Wisconsin, in the Diocese of Green Bay.
 It was opened in 1959 by the Institute of the Brothers of the Christian Schools (Christian Brothers) and the Franciscan Sisters of Christian Charity (Manitowoc Franciscans).
 The school was named in honor of St. Francis Xavier, the patron saint of the Green Bay Diocese.
+Xavier has been ranked one of the top 50 Catholic high schools in the United States, and one of the top private schools in Wisconsin.